velmalopez/covid-rt-estimates/README.md

 sudo bash bin/update-docker.sh
 ```

-3. Run the following in a bash terminal
+3. Run the following in a bash terminal (sensible to also run this with `nohup` in order to keep the process alive).

 ```bash
 sudo bash bin/update-via-docker.sh